urbit/docs/tutorials/hoon/nouns.md

 %six
 ```

 For those who prefer to think in terms of binary numbers and binary trees, there is another (equivalent) way to understand noun addressing.
-When the noun address is expressed as a binary number, you can think of the the number as indicating a tree path from the top node.
+When the noun address is expressed as a binary number, you can think of the number as indicating a tree path from the top node.

 As before, the root of the binary tree (i.e., the whole noun) is at address `1`.
 For the node of a tree at any address `b`, where `b` is a binary number, you get the address of its head by concatenating a `0` to the end of `b`; and to get its tail, concatenate a `1` to the end.
 For example, the head of the node at binary address `111` is at `1110`, and the tail is at `1111`.